rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 Preparing the environment for analyzing and debugging the behavior of cookies and storage APIs during browsing sessions encompasses two aspects: (1) access to Chrome instances with and without Privacy Sandbox APIs enabled and restricted use of 3P cookies; and (2) install PSAT.

+## Prerequisites

+**PSAT Extension**
+The PSAT extension only works with Chrome version 113 or newer.
+You can see what version of Chrome you're using by going to this address in your browser: `chrome://settings/help`.
+For the best experience, make sure you keep Chrome updated to the latest version.

+**PSAT CLI**
+For optimal performance PSAT CLI recommendeds use with Node.js version 18.1 or later.

 ## Spinning Chrome Instances from Command Line

 PSAT's repository includes a set of custom commands streamlining the setup process, by creating ephemeral instances of Chrome with specific configurations.
 To install these commands, run the following in your terminal: